Request An Appointment

 (718) 434-0677

-Flatbush Optical has two locations in Brooklyn and one on Church Av., Serving the neighborhoods of East Flatbush, Prospect Park South, Mapleton, Brownsville, Crown Heights, Flatlands, Mill Basin, Bergen Beach, and Garrison Beach.
+Flatbush Optical has three locations in Brooklyn, Serving the neighborhoods of East Flatbush, Prospect Park South, Mapleton, Brownsville, Crown Heights, Flatlands, Mill Basin, Bergen Beach, and Garrison Beach.

 © 2024 All content is the property of